Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Once the commission formula has been established, it can be completed by :

-• Assigning different weight to meetings booked according to the amount of the opportunity or the hierarchical level of the contact person
+• Assigning different weights to meetings booked according to the amount of the opportunity or the hierarchical level of the contact person

 Although there are a multitude of ways to pay SDRs, it is important to define a commission plan that is aligned with the company's strategic objectives.